-East Carolina men’s basketball opened Conference USA play Wednesday night, looking to make a statement against a Memphis team they have struggled against.
-East Carolina coming into the game had an overall record of 1-12 against Memphis and have never beaten the Tigers at their home court.
+Coming into the game ECU had an overall record of 1-12 against Memphis and have never beaten the Tigers at their home court.

-Despite that, the game started out on a good foot for the Pirates as point guard Miguel Paul hit a three-pointer for the first points of the game.
-Immediately after things started going downhill as the Tigers jumped out to a 10-0 run after that.
+The game started out on a good foot for the Pirates as point guard Miguel Paul hit a three-pointer for the first points of the game.

-The first half was all Tigers; with just over ten left in the half the Pirates were shooting 11% from the field compared to Memphis’ 53%.
-East Carolina had made only two baskets until just under five minutes in the first half while Memphis had ten different scorers.
+ECU only made two baskets until just under five minutes in the first half, while Memphis had ten different scorers.

 The play of Maurice Kemp drew a lot of attention in the first half.
-Kemp, who had been averaging 20 points in the past three games, was held scoreless until 1:38 left in the first half.
-With that being said, Kemp would go 3-3(including a three-point play) for 7 points in that last 1:38, a good sign for the Pirates.
+Kemp, who had been averaging 20 points in the past three games, was held scoreless until 1:38 until halftime.

-At the end of the first half Memphis led the Pirates 39-19 in points, 23-11 in rebounds, and 48% to 30% in field goal percentage.
+At the end of the first half Memphis led the Pirates 39-19 in points, 23-11 in rebounds, and in shooting percentage as well (48 to 30 percent).

-Since being down by 27; the Pirates went on a 23-4 run and eventually would trim the Tiger lead to five points.
-Unfortunately for East Carolina the five point gap didn’t last long as Memphis extended the lead back to eight; a total they would hang around and build off of until the end of the game.
+After being down by 27, the Pirates went on a 23-4 run.
+Eventually the Tiger lead was trimmed to five points.
+Unfortunately for ECU, the five point gap didn’t last long as Memphis extended the lead back to eight.

 When it comes down to it, Memphis made the plays necessary to hold onto its late lead.